Q: What is Amazon Systems Manager?

 Run Command is designed for developers, system administrators, and other IT professionals who need to remotely manage their EC2 instances in a secure, reliable, and scalable way.

-Q: Does AWS provide any predefined commands?
+Q: Does Amazon Web Services provide any predefined commands?

 Yes.
 There are predefined commands available which are designed to help with commonly used administrative tasks.
 For Windows you can run a PowerShell command or script, configure Windows Update settings, deploy an MSI application and more.
 For Linux you run any Shell command or script, and remotely update the installed agent.